cboin1996/JukeBox/JukeBox/README.txt

 youtubeMP3 V 1.0.1 Official Release

-Please use with python 3.6.. port audio only install properly with 3.6.
+Please use with python 3.6.. port audio only installs properly with 3.6 as of right now

 Before doing ANYTHING.. upgrade pip and setuptools: pip3 install --upgrade setuptools
                                                     pip3 install --upgrade pip